broadinstitute/pgen-jni/README.md

 to be installed in `/usr/local/boost`.

 ### Docker File
-Currently, the project only builds components for the architecture on which the build is running.
+Currently, the project only builds components for the platform on which the build is running.
 A [Docker file]() is included in the repo to make it easy to build and test the entire project, including the native component on Linux, and to publish the resulting artfacts.

 ## Updating to newer versions of plink-ng